Service User Privacy Policy

 How to exercise your rights

-Please note that if you are a customer and wish to exercise your rights in relation to personal data processed as part of ClearStake’s service that you should, in the first instance, contact the relevant operator to exercise this right.
-This is because the controller of your personal data (the operator) is responsible for facilitating your rights request, in this instance.
+Please note that where you wish to exercise your rights in relation to personal data processed as part of ClearStake’s service that we may, in certain circumstances, also direct your request to the relevant gambling operator to ensure that your request is dealt with comprehensively.

 11. How to complain